• Home

 • Fines

-For the rest of the prices of an collision, the Authorities (or even maybe more accurately – that the citizen ) selects the tab.
-This accounts for approximately 20 percent of those injuries hidden costs.
+For the rest of the prices of a collision, the Authorities (or even maybe more accurately, the citizen ) selects the tab.
+This accounts for approximately 20 per cent of those injuries’ hidden costs.

-• Delays into the job or manufacturing point
+• Delays in the job or manufacturing point

-• Cost of temporary employees had to substitute wounded employees or to regain missing time
+• The cost of temporary employees had to be substituted for wounded employees, or to regain the missing time

 • Additional government work